 Here, we take $\delta k_x = \delta k_y = \frac{2\pi}{L}$ and introduce the ratio

 Then, we can exploit Eq.~\eqref{eq:gauge} in order to express $\rho_{\sigma}$ in terms of overlaps, independently of the chosen global phase of the ground states:

-We recall that the arguments in the ground states $|\Psi_0(\delta {\bf k})\rangle$ specify the gauge fields in the corresponding Hamiltonians (for electrons with spin $\sigma$ only).
-As before, in a non-interacting model, each overlap is written as the determinant of the matrix built out of the overlaps of the single-particle states.
-Expressing each single-particle eigenstate in the Bloch form as before, the determinant can be explicitly evaluated in the thermodynamic limit as: \begin{widetext}
+For a non-interacting model, the ground state is written as a Slater determinant of the single-particle eigenfunctions and each overlap is written as the determinant of the matrix built out of the overlaps of the single-particle states.
+Expressing each single-particle eigenstate in the Bloch form, the determinant can be explicitly evaluated in the thermodynamic limit as: \begin{widetext}

-\end{widetext} The quantity $\rho_{\sigma}$ is then expressed as the exponential of the integral of the Berry curvature and turns out to be a pure phase factor, the phase being just $\pi$ times the spin Chern number of the occupied spin-up manifold.
+\end{widetext} Therefore, $\rho_{\sigma}$ is expressed in terms of the off-diagonal components of the metric-curvature tensor~\cite{resta2018} and its phase is written as the integral of the Berry curvature, implying that it is just $\pi$ times the spin Chern number of the occupied spin-$\sigma$ manifold.
 The results of $\rho_{\sigma}$ as a function of the lattice size $L$ are shown in Fig.~\ref{fig1}, for two cases, corresponding to trivial and topological insulators.
-We emphasize that, for this model, $\rho_{\sigma}$ is real on finite clusters and its sign provides a clear indication of the phase even for small lattice sizes, as demonstrated in Fig.~\ref{fig2}.
+For this model, $\rho_{\sigma}$ is real on finite clusters and its modulus tends to $1$ in the thermodynamic limit.
+We emphasize that the sign of $\rho_{\sigma}$ provides a clear marker for the topological nature of the ground state, since it does not depend on the cluster size.

-{\it The KM model.} We now consider the Kane-Mele model, defined in the honeycomb lattice with $2\,N$ sites, which are labelled by $\alpha=(i,\eta)$ (where $i$ denotes the unit cell of the Bravais lattice and $\eta$ the site in the unit cell).
+{\it The KM model.} We now consider the Kane-Mele model, defined in the honeycomb lattice with $2N$ sites, which are labelled by $\alpha=(i,\eta)$ (where $i$ denotes the unit cell of the Bravais lattice and $\eta$ the site in the unit cell).
 The Hamiltonian is given by: